LupoGrigi0/Wordpress-Photo-Portfolio/Project Notes.md

 I have _heaveily_ modivied the prompt for template-functions... and waiting until my usage time is available again...
 I guess I'll go create some artwork for my girlfriend.
 After I get template-functions completed I need to go have a conversation witht the project manager chat about the fact that these files keep filling up the context window.

 AAAAHHH... when I added functions_php.php billions of errors. mostly because of undefined... @package ArtPortfolioTheme

+Ok.
+I upgraded to Cladue Pro, and now starting this as a project, so I'm starting over...
+Updating the project plan and specs

+And git.hub repo has been updated to reflect use of project mode with claude